Thomas J. Michie

-Thomas Johnson Michie (June 7, 1896 – April 9, 1973) was a Virginia attorney and United States district judge of the United States District Court for the Western District of Virginia.
+Thomas Johnson Michie (June 7, 1896 – April 9, 1973) was an American attorney and United States district judge of the United States District Court for the Western District of Virginia.

 Education and career

 Born on June 7, 1896, in Northport, New York, Michie was the son and nephew of the founders of The Michie Company, a lawbook publisher based in Charlottesville, Virginia.
 Michie received an Artium Baccalaureus degree in 1917 from the University of Virginia, an Artium Magister degree in 1920 from the same institution and a Bachelor of Laws in 1921 from the University of Virginia School of Law.
 He was a United States Army Second Lieutenant from 1917 to 1919.

-He entered private practice in Charlottesville from 1921 to 1926.
+Michie entered private practice in Charlottesville from 1921 to 1926.
 He was an attorney for the Koppers Company in Pittsburgh, Pennsylvania from 1926 to 1942, serving as chief counsel from 1937 to 1942.
 He was a United States Army Air Corps Lieutenant Colonel from 1942 to 1946.
 He returned to private practice in Charlottesville from 1946 to 1961, also serving as a Lecturer at the University of Virginia School of Law during the same period.
 The law firm he founded during this period remains in existence.
 He was the Mayor of Charlottesville from 1958 to 1960.
 As Mayor, Michie counseled the white citizens of Charlottesville to accept desegregation "as good citizens should."
 Michie was "a strong, strong leader in trying to work out an acceptable pattern of integration."